0xUKN/MMM-googlecalendarNFC/README.md

-# Module: Google Calendar
+# Module: Google Calendar NFC
-The `googlecalendar` module was built for the MagicMirror.
+The `googlecalendarNFC` module was built for the MagicMirror.
-This module displays events a google calendar account.
+This module displays events a google calendar account from NFC compatible Android phone.
 This module is based on the default [calendar module](https://github.com/MichMich/MagicMirror/blob/develop/modules/default/calendar).
 The goal was not to reinvet the wheel, but use the existing module to get data from a different source and add NFC support with an Android phone.